 In addition, the master plan for the Tweed Valley Hospital site identifies an expansion and renewal plan, to meet the longer-term health needs of the region.

-The master plan also identifies opportunities for complementary activities such as education, training, accommodation and research facilities to be collocated on the hospital site, to support the delivery of health services.
+The master plan also identifies opportunities for complementary activities such as health, education, training and research facilities to be collocated on the hospital site, to support the delivery of health services.